khuedoan/dotfiles/README.md

 `./install.sh --minimal`

+To run selected features, add the feature's flag in the table above, for example:

+`./install.sh --dotfiles --packages --extra-packages`

 To install everything (don't use this if you don't know what it actually does, read the script first):

 `./install.sh --all`